kenzonobre/Evolutionary-fish/docs/evolutionAnalysis.md

   <img width = "500" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/decline_situation.gif">
 </p>

-The boids with a red tone (they have homogeneous color due to the elitism convergence) indicates the apt species.
+The boids with a red tone (they all have similar color due to the elitism convergence) indicates the apt species.
 In this simulation, they have a set of genes aproximatelly to :
 ```
 alignmentWeigh = 60
 cohesionWeigh = 10